Join the Lab!

 We are recruiting new graduate students!
 If you are interested in human behavioral ecology or cultural evolution, and particularly (but not exclusively) their application to questions about family relationships, gender and global health, we encourage you to apply!

 You can get a sense of the research we do by looking at our recent publications and our news page.
 If you have any questions about the lab, or about fit, please reach out to Dr David Lawson directly by email (click on the mail icon in the menu bar).
+When getting in touch, outline your research interests and motivations for pursuing a PhD.
+Successful applications require that you outline a theoretically-grounded research question and a feasible approach to answer it (this information goes in your ‘Statement of Purpose’).
+For more information on what materials are needed and the formal application process, see the Anthropology Department webpage.

-Applications are due Dec 1st each year (to start the following fall).
-For more information on the application process, see the Anthropology Department webpage.
+Applications are due early December each year (to start the following fall).
 Typically, initial offers are made by February, and then we invite prospective students to campus (expenses paid) to check out what we have on offer before making their decision.
 We rarely take on applicants who have not reached out to discuss their application before submitting it - so don’t be shy and get in touch!

 What are we looking for?